mesosphere/dcos-docs-site/pages/1.13/release-notes/1.13.0-beta1/index.md

 [enterprise]
 ## Security
 [/enterprise]
-- This release extends the DC/OS authentication architecture to apply to both DC/OS Open Source (OSS) and DC/OS Enterprise clusters. <!--(DCOS-28672)-->
+- Extend the DC/OS authentication architecture to apply to both DC/OS Open Source (OSS) and DC/OS Enterprise clusters. <!--(DCOS-28672)-->

     You can now create unified service accounts that can be used across DC/OS OSS and DC/OS Enterprise clusters.
 By extending support for service accounts that can be used for all DC/OS clusters, you have the option to install, configure, and manage additional packages, including packages that require a service account when you are running DC/OS Enterprise DC/OS in `strict` mode.

     For more information about authentication and managing accounts, see [User account management](/1.13/security/oss/user-account-management/).

+- Support secure computing mode (seccomp) profiles. <!--(DCOS-49134)-->

+    Secure computing mode (`seccomp`) is a feature provided by the Linux kernel.
+You can use secure computing mode to restrict the actions allowed within a container.
+You can enable secure computing mode for Docker containers and Universal Runtime Containers (URC) if the operating system you are using supports it.

+    WIth DC/OS, you can use a seccomp profile to deny access to specific system calls by default.
+The profile defines a default action and the rules for overriding that default action for specific system calls.

+    Using a secure computing mode profile is an important option if you need to secure access to containers and operations using the principle of least privilege.

 # Issues fixed in this release
 The issues that have been fixed in DC/OS 1.13 are grouped by feature, functional area, or component.
 Most change descriptions include one or more issue tracking identifiers enclosed in parenthesis for reference.
 <!-- RAW input from https://github.com/dcos/dcos/blob/master/CHANGES.md -->

-- Fixed issue where Metronome did not handle restart policy is ON_FAILURE correctly, not restarting the task(DCOS_OSS-4636).
+- Job scheduling (Metronome) has been improved to handle the restart policy when a job fails.
+If a job fails to run, restarting the task should depend on the setting you have defined for the ON_FAILURE result (DCOS_OSS-4636).

 - Prefix illegal prometheus metric names with an underscore (DCOS_OSS-4899).